 Regular coat maintenance from an early age is very important.
 It keeps the coat nice and healthy and deepens the bond between you and your dog.
-It also aids in identifying health issues like skin allergies, ear infection, external parasites, etc much earlier on.
+It also aids in identifying health issues like skin allergies, ear infections, external parasites, etc much earlier on.

 Here are my tips on how to groom your dog at home.

 Regular bathing of your dog will make sure that their coat is kept clean.
 Make sure you choose your shampoo well.
 Take note of not only the suitability for your dog’s coat but also the ingredients.
-Ideally, find a shampoo that is free from sulfates, parabens and petrochemicals.
+Ideally, find a shampoo that is free from sulfates, parabens, and petrochemicals.

 We use For All Dog Kind shampoos in the salon which are as natural as possible (97%).
-It cleans well, and smells lovely.
+It cleans well and smells lovely.
 I would recommend a 2-in-1 conditioning shampoo for everyday skin and coats.
 The scent is great and the coat is easy to brush afterward.
 Bathing without brushing can cause the coat to tangle.
 Therefore never bath your dog without following up with brushing and combing.

 I prefer to brush and comb dogs once their coat is clean.
-Not only does it feel better on my hands but this way I also avoid breathing in debris, dust and hair.
+Not only does it feel better on my hands but this way I also avoid breathing in debris, dust, and hair.
 My dogs are low maintenance.
-They don’t need daily brushing and combing so I only need give them a good thorough brush and comb when I bath them, which is about every 10 days.
+They don’t need daily brushing and combing so I only need to give them a good thorough brush and comb when I bath them, which is about every 10 days.
 Well, that’s my goal at least.
 When they were little, they were brushed daily so that they could get used to it.

 Have you noticed a build-up around your dog’s eyes?
 If the answer is yes, please don’t try to use clippers or scissors to remove it!
 Instead, use a small, moist, piece of cotton wool.
-For example cooled down chamomile tea is very soothing.
+For example, cooled-down chamomile tea is very soothing.
 Carefully wipe from the corner of your dog’s eyes moving in a downwards direction gently.
 Repeat if necessary with a new, clean piece of cotton wool.
 This will remove or loosen any discharge surrounding the eye.
-Practice this daily with dogs with hairy faces such as a Shih Tzu, Lhasa Apso, Schnauzers, Cockapoos, Doodles, Yorkies, etc. When done daily, this can help prevent any build-up from occurring.
+Practice this daily with dogs with hairy faces such as Shih Tzu, Lhasa Apso, Schnauzers, Cockapoos, Doodles, Yorkies, etc. When done daily, this can help prevent any build-up from occurring.

 Preventative care is always best, which is why regular checking and cleaning of ears is so important.
 Just like clipping a dog’s toenails, starting from an early age is suggested so that your puppy gets used to it as soon as possible.
-You can do this by gently holding the ear, massaging it and turning over the ear flap while playing with your puppy.
+You can do this by gently holding the ear, massaging it, and turning over the ear flap while playing with your puppy.
 Check my blog on how to clean your dog’s ears here.